athifjey/eShop/ReadMe.md

 #### `npm run build`

-Once you could find the message ‘Server started successfully’ message in the console, the application is accessible at `http://localhost:4200/`
+Once you could find the message ‘Server started successfully’ message in the console, the application is accessible at `http://localhost:4200/dashboard`

+## Progressive web app

+The application is developed as PWA.
+The same can be checked in the latest chrome browser.

+To check, press f12, move to Audit tab and start an audit.

+The resulting stats will explain the implementation of PWA in this application.

+PWA caches the application data, that makes application load faster from the second time.
+The application can be accessed offline with minimal app data. - this can be checked by stopping the app from execution , Ctrl + c and reload the app.

 #### Author:
 Athif J --- athifbijli@gmail.com <br />